MESH-Research/commons-embed/README.md

-# Commons Embed
+# Commons Connect

-Commons Embed is a WordPress single-block plugin for embedding items from the [Humanities Commons CORE](https://hcommons.org/core/) repostory in WordPress posts and pages.
+Commons Connect is a WordPress single-block plugin for embedding items from the [Humanities Commons CORE](https://hcommons.org/core/) repostory in WordPress posts and pages.